Charles Henry Dunn, the son of a carrier, John Dunn and Catherine Elliott, was born 1890 at Rosemeath, near Bombala, NSW (7311/1890) .

-Aged 24 years and 8 months, he enlisted in the Australian Imperial Force (AIF) on October 19, 1916 at Goulburn, NSW.
-The enlistment papers record he was just 5 feet 3.5 inches tall, weighed 122lbs and had a chest measurement of 31-34 inches.
-They also record he had a dark complexion, grey eyes, brown fair and a scar on the right side of his jaw.
+At the age of 24 years and 8 months, Charles enlisted in the Australian Imperial Force (AIF) on October 19, 1916, in Goulburn, NSW.
+According to his enlistment papers, he was just 5 feet 3.5 inches tall, weighed 122lbs, and had a chest measurement of 31-34 inches.
+The papers also mention that he had a dark complexion, grey eyes, brown hair, and a scar on the right side of his jaw.

 After enlistment at Goulburn, he was transferred to the 55th Battalion and then to the 12/30th Battalion at Liverpool, Sydney.
 He left Sydney on November 25, 1916 on the the “Beltana”, a troop vessell which took him to Plymouth England.
 After arrival in England, he was with the 8th Battalion, and was given some basic training.
 After a short period of time in hospital, on May 3, 1917 he left Folkstone, Kent for service in France.
 As a member of the Fifth Division he was marched out for service in Etaples on the coast of France a few days later.